Turin Metro: Line 2

 On 30 August 2017, a contract to create the preliminary design for a second line was awarded to Systra, a French conglomerate.
 The line will connect South-Western suburbs of the city (Orbassano and Beinasco) with the northern district of Barriera di Milano.
 The first 26 stations had already been defined, starting from Mirafiori Sud district to Barriera di Milano, crossing the Line 1 at Porta Nuova station and serving key points as Politecnico di Torino University and Piazza Castello, one of the major central squares of the city.

 Part of the Southern track will be elevated to reduce building costs (starting from Piazza Cattaneo to Cimitero Sud).
 On Northern side, from Vanchiglia to Rebaudengo, it will follow an old (currently abandoned) railway track, which was used to connect the old and abandoned scalo Vanchiglia freight terminal to the main Turin railway.

 Preliminary analysis conducted by Systra in the Spring of 2018 resulted in some changes to this original alignment.
 The following June, public consultations were announced and the new alignment, with the list of 23 planned stations was published on the city's website.
 In December 2018, the preliminary project was submitted to the Ministry of Transportation for funding approval, with an objective to start the bidding process by 2021.
-In 2019, the Italian government committed €828 million in funding for Line 2's total projected €3 billion cost, with construction due to begin in 2021 for a 2028 opening.
+In 2019, the Italian government committed €828 million in funding for Line 2's total projected €3 billion cost, with construction originally due to begin in 2021 for a 2028 opening.